digitlimit/challenge_haggling/README.md

 ## Rules

-* Submit your solution to our [form](https://hola.org/challenges/haggling).
+* Submit your solution to our form (contact frankemeks77@yahoo.com).
 Do not send solutions by e-mail!
 * Submission deadline: **July 20, 2018**, 23:59:59 UTC.
 * Preliminary results will be published on **July 27, 2018**, and final results on **August 3, 2018**.
 * You may submit more than once.
 Only your latest submission, as long as it's still before the deadline, will be evaluated.